 Is breakfast not a part of your daily routine?
 Are you unable to make time to have your morning meal?
 If your answer to either of the above questions is yes, then you might be at an increased risk of health ailments.
 If people are asked why they skip breakfast, some would say they are trying to cut calories, some others would be too busy in the morning while others may say they don’t feel hungry.
 Whatever might be the excuse, it is actually putting their health at risk.
-Breakfast is the first and the most important meal of the day.
+Breakfast is the first and most important meal of the day.
 It is named such, as it breaks the overnight fast.
 Breakfast fuels the body and brain which helps us to perform our daily activities.
 When you skip breakfast, your body will be in a state of fasting for longer, which can disrupt your metabolism and affect your health in many ways.
-Including a breakfast in your daily routine doesn’t mean you can have anything you wish to eat just to feel full.
+Including breakfast in your daily routine doesn’t mean you can have anything you wish to eat just to feel full.
 Breakfast should always be a healthy and nutritious meal that provides all the important nutrients, protein and fiber.

 If you still don’t want to make breakfast a priority, have a look at the following health risks you might suffer from, over time:

 - You may gain weight: If you are on a weight loss regimen and are thinking of skipping breakfast to cut calories, you need to give it a second thought.
 When you miss your morning meal, you crave for sugary and fatty foods.
 Along with this, your hunger will be so intense that it makes you end up eating whatever you come across during the day.
 This makes you exceed recommended daily calorie intake.
 If this continues for a long time, you might gain weight instead of losing it.